kurtNein/pocket-steno/README.txt

 This is an application dedicated to transforming .pptx files into text.

+The version available on GitHub is the Python script which comprises the process.

+A standalone executable (PocketSteno.exe) can be made available for 64-bit Windows 10 via pyinstaller.

-To run, double click the PocketSteno.exe file.
+To run, clone the script into a .py file, import into your IDE, or double click a PocketSteno.exe file.

 If there is a window from your operating system claiming it protected you from running the application:
     > Expand the "More info" box.
 Then, select "Run anyway".